 From the moment that guests popped into Youth Speaks’ 24th Annual Brave New Voices Poetry Slam, they were greeted by a live DJ, flashing neon lights, and dance moves — and the energy didn’t stop there.
 At the youth spoken word competition, over 150 guests listened to and cheered on teen poets from across the world.

 The mission of Youth Speaks, an San Francisco-based nonprofit, is to create safe spaces where young people can grow, express themselves, and create lifelong friendships.

 “We wanted to build an engaging, colorful world that felt as inclusive and energetic as our in-person events,” said Joan Osato, Producing Director at Youth Speaks.

 Throughout the event building process, the organizers never lost sight of accessibility, security, and fun.
-On the accessibility side, they ensured that as many people as possible could engage.
-They built decompression rooms staffed with mental health specialists where guests could easily seek support in case they felt overwhelmed by topics brought up in the poetry or workshops.
+They included sign language and live captioning and streamed the event to YouTube to ensure that as many people as possible could engage.
+They built decompression rooms staffed with mental health specialists, where guests could easily seek support in case they felt overwhelmed by topics brought up in the poetry or workshops.

 "It’s not just clapping emojis rising up on the screen — it’s really connecting with people, giving them love, and planning on connecting later,” said Joan.